compilando/japmux/src/services/generated/docs/PromptsApi.md

 const configuration = new Configuration();
 const apiInstance = new PromptsApi(configuration);

-let promptName: string; //Nombre único del prompt a actualizar dentro del proyecto (default to undefined) let projectId: string; //ID del proyecto (default to undefined) let updatePromptDto: UpdatePromptDto; //
+let promptName: string; //Name of the prompt to update (default to undefined) let projectId: string; //Project ID (default to undefined) let updatePromptDto: UpdatePromptDto; //Data to update the prompt

 const { status, data } = await apiInstance.promptControllerUpdate(
     promptName,